Aurobindo Pharma's Sharath Reddy arrested in Delhi liquor policy case

 The money laundering case stems from a CBI FIR that had named Sisodia as an accused among others.
 The CBI had raided the premises of the deputy chief minister and some Delhi government bureaucrats after filing the case.

-The excise scheme came under the scanner after the Delhi LG recommended a CBI probe into the alleged irregularities in the implementation of Delhi's Excise Policy 2021-22.
+The excise scheme came under the scanner after the Delhi LG recommended a CBI probe into the alleged irregularities in the implementation of the Delhi Excise Policy 2021-22.
 The LG had also suspended 11 excise officials.

+The ED has questioned AAP MLA Durgesh Pathak and minister Satyendar Jain, currently in jail in another money laundering case, in this case, while the CBI has also questioned a number of people and arrested businessman Vijay Nair.

 Check out DH's latest videos